tylerastevens/SELUSys2018/homework/ModelsHomework.md

 3. So far, we looked at models that vary in two paramters, base frequencies and transition/transversion bias.
 Which parameter made a bigger difference?
 Does this make sense to you?
 Why or why not?

 Transition/transversion bias made the bigger difference.
+This makes sense because, despite the fact that it is more difficult for a transversion to occur, eight of the twelve possible changes in nucleotides are transversions.

 ## Commit and push to your copy of the repository by Friday at 5 pm.